 Dr. Kerrigan and OESH responded to Rothy’s complaint, seeking to have some of its rival’s claims dismissed.
 To be exact, the defendants argued that Rothy's failed to plead any facts sufficient to establish that Dr. Kerrigan should be held personally liable in addition to the company, itself.
 Moreover, they asserted that Rothy’s failed to adequately establish that OESH and Dr. Kerrigan are on the hook for trade dress infringement because Rothy's failed to properly identify what its trade dress consists of.

 The court sided with OESH and Dr. Kerrigan in regards to the personal liability claim, but gave Rothy’s the opportunity to amend its complaint to replead its claims against Dr. Kerringan, which it did in an amended complaint in January 2019.
-As for the trade dress infringement argument, the court sided with Rothy’s holding that the company had, in fact, identified the legally-protected elements, which include, "the signature round toe with a distinctive pointed vamp, seamless 3D knitted upper, slim profile and sleep outsole” of its Flat style shoe.
+As for the trade dress infringement argument, the court sided with Rothy’s holding that the company had, in fact, identified the legally-protected elements, which include, "the signature round toe with a distinctive pointed vamp, seamless 3D knitted upper, slim profile and sleep outsole” of its The Flat and Pointy Loafer styles.

 As of earlier this month, the parties had engaged in a settlement conference but were been unable to reach an agreement.